 Dubai is situated on the Persian Gulf.
 Its neighbouring cities are Abu Dhabi, Sharjah and the Sultanate of Oman.
 It is the capital city of the UAE.
 Dubai is a short flight from India.
 It also serves as a great stopover when you’re travelling longer distances.

 The weather in Dubai can be hot and humid in the summer.
 But seeing as you will hop from air-conditioned hotels to air-conditioned cabs and tourist attractions, you’re not likely to feel the heat.
 It is a good idea to pack cottons and linens in the summer.
-If you’re travelling between December to March, be prepared for a little rainfall.
+The best time to visit Dubai is between December to March, be prepared for a little rainfall.
 And if you’re coming in the winter, carry a jacket or a sweater, the nights can get a little chilly.
 But then again, it’s a great idea to eat or travel outdoors while there’s just a little nip in the air.

 Of all the cities in UAE, Dubai is the most cosmopolitan city.
 Its economic growth and great ease of living invite many people from across different countires and backgrounds to work or travel here.
 And it welcomes and embraces them all.